Burke Mountain · Coquitlam

 Burke Mountain vs Westwood Plateau — which is better?+

-Westwood Plateau favours larger lots, established streets, mature landscaping, golf-course frontages, and Gleneagle / Heritage Woods Secondary catchment strength.
+Westwood Plateau favours larger lots, established streets, mature landscaping, golf-course frontages, and Eagle Mountain / Heritage Woods Secondary catchment strength.

 Are Burke Mountain townhomes a good investment?+

-Burke Mountain townhomes — particularly in newer communities like Kentwell, Ballantree, and Colborne Lane — have outperformed the broader Coquitlam townhome benchmark over the past five years due to layout quality, garage standards, and family-buyer demand.
+Burke Mountain townhomes — particularly in newer communities like Kentwell, Ballantree, Colborne Lane and Queenston by Polygon — have outperformed the broader Coquitlam townhome benchmark of $1,023,500 over the past five years due to layout quality, garage standards, and family-buyer demand.

 Where on Burke Mountain should I focus?+